 The Next Festival of Emerging Artists

-The Next Festival of Emerging Artists is a trailblazing arts immersion program for early-career string musicians and composers from around the world, providing them opportunities for mentorship, performance, and multidisciplinary collaboration.
-Their 2026 season celebrates the vital contributions of migrant women composers to the American musical landscape, highlighting diverse, global voices in this series of evocative world premieres.
+Next Fest is a trailblazing arts immersion program for early-career string musicians and composers from around the world, highlighting diverse, global voices and providing their musicians opportunities for mentorship, performance, and multidisciplinary collaboration.

 The fellows of the Next Festival will spend the week prior to the performance in residence at PS21, workshopping the pieces and conducting community engagements at Chatham Middle School.
 PS21 is proud to continue to deepen this relationship year-over-year.